 In today's age of consumerism, insurance requirements have expanded to keep pace with the increasing risks.
 Gone are the days when life insurances ruled the roost; today we have a wide assortment of risk coverage commencing from health insurance to travel insurance to theft insurance to even a wedding, film or event cancellation insurance.
 With affluence and spending capacity on the surge there is a growing trend to fulfill needs, deal with responsibilities and secure one's possessions, be it good health or wordly wealth.
-General insurance covers that almost cover anything under the sun.
+General insurance companies have willingly catered to these increasing demands and have offered a plethora of insurance covers that almost cover anything under the sun.
 General insurance products and services are being offered as package policies offering a combination of the covers mentioned above in various permutations and combinations.
 There are package policies specially designed for householders, shopkeepers, industrialists, agriculturists, entrepreneurs, employees and for professionals such as doctors, engineers, chartered accountants etc. Apart from standard covers, General insurance companies also offer customized or tailor-made policies based on the personal requirements of the customer.